 The newsletter is provided in a magazine style/flipper format for viewing.

 The Official Community Resource & Residents’ Guide™ is published on an annual basis and mailed to every household, apartment and business in the spring.
-Additional copies of the Guide can be obtained at the Government Center, Community Center, Hennepin County Library and other locations throughout the City.
+Additional copies of the guide can be obtained at the government center, community center, Maple Grove library and other locations throughout the city.

-View the 2015-16 Guide and utilize the flipper format which allows you to conveniently navigate through the Guide just like a magazine.
+View the 2017-18 guide and utilize the flipper format which allows you to conveniently navigate through it just like a magazine.

 Readers will find details and contact information for:

-- Community organizations, churches, schools, health care, library
+- Places of worship, schools, health care, library

 - Business listings